briansgithub/music_visualizer/README.md

 |tritone	    |   45	|32	    |1440   |

 Amplitude graph is overlaid on the beat record only for reference and aesthetics.
-Snake_case is used only when Hungarian Notation is used to indicate variable type in the form [type]_[identifier].
+Snake_case is used only when Hungarian-like notation is used to indicate variable type in the form [type]_[identifier].

 Hover Scrub added for now in lieu of an easy way to adjust tempo.